hpsresearchgroup/scarab/docs/running-scarab.md

 # Running A Single Program on Scarab

-## HOW TO RUN SCARAB
+## Running QSORT

-Note: before running Scarab, please ensure that you have installed all required software packed shown on the [system requirements](system_requirements.md) page.
+> Note: before running Scarab, please ensure that you have installed all required software packed shown on the [system requirements](system_requirements.md) page.

+We will start off by running the ```qsort``` example on Scarab.

 ### Running a complete program
 > python ./bin/scarab_launch.py --program /bin/ls --param src/PARAMS.in

-### Running in a different directory (Scarab produces multiple stats files in the running directory)
-> python ./bin/scarab_launch.py --program /bin/ls --param src/PARAMS.in --sim_dir path_to_simulation_directory

 ### Fast forwarding to a simpoint
 > python ./bin/scarab_launch.py --program /bin/ls --pintool_args='-hyper_fast_forward_count 100000'